fledge-iot/fledge-filter-asset/docs/index.rst

        "datapoint"  : ".* temp"
    }

-To remove a specific set of named datapoints
+To remove a specific set of named datapoints:

 .. code-block:: JSON